Cumulocity can interface with LoRa devices through Actility's ThingPark Wireless. You can:

 Click "Save".
 Your old credentials will now be replaced with the new ones.

 To process data from LoRa devices, Cumulocity needs to understand the payload format of the devices.

-In order to create device types with the device database, go to the Device Management application and select "Device database" in "Device types" in the Navigator.
+In order to create device types, go to the Device Management application and select "Device database" in the "Device types" menu in the navigator.
 You can either import an existing device type or create a new one.

 In the Device database window, click the "Import" button.

 Select the predefined device type, for example "LoRaWAN Demonstrator".
 Click "Import".

 Alternatively you may also load the device type from a file and import it.